tylerwolverton/Guildhall/mp2.a05.md

     - [x] Follows similar rules to normal impulse when it comes to `DYNAMIC` vs `STATIC` vs `KINEMATIC` relative masses and when you apply it
     - [x] Applied only to dynamic objects
 - [x] Apply drag force to all dynamic objects

+Controls
+All are same as recommended except drag, I used `:` and `'`